Azzoz06/ContainerWkshp/5-Microclimate and Jenkins Lab.md

 - Auto Build : when you change something in your code then you will rebuild automaticaly
 - You can see the Application POD ID
-- The Application URL is also mentionned
+- The Application URL is also mentioned
 - The Run Load button will send some requests to your application so that you can see how it performs

 ![image-20190311101816995](images/image-20190311101816995-2295897.png)